chair6/test-go-container-images/README.md

 Tests a scanner's behavior regarding duplication of content / issues.

-Scanners may report a varying number of vulnerabilities, depending on how they handle this.
+Scanners may report the same or double the number of vulnerabilities, depending on how they handle this scenario.

 ### gnutls-*